 WATER SOFTENER – HARD WATER, IRON & MANGANESE

-The EPA has no maximum levels set for calcium and magnesium in drinking water.
-Without water softening, these minerals can have devastating affects on your home’s plumbing as well as your ability to clean.
+The EPA has no maximum levels set for calcium and magnesium (the hard water minerals) in drinking water.
+These minerals can have damaging affects on your home’s plumbing as well as your ability to clean.
 Hard water interferes with almost every cleaning task, including washing dishes, laundry and taking a shower.
 Clothes can look dingy and feel rough and scratchy.
 Dishes and glasses get spotted and film may build up on shower doors, bathtubs, sinks and faucets.
 Washing your hair in hard water may leave it feeling sticky and dull.
-Finally, hard water can cause a residue to build-up in pipes that can lower water pressure throughout the house.
+Hard water can also cause a scale to build-up in pipes that can lower water pressure.

 A water softener is effective in removing dissolved forms of iron & manganese and hardness minerals.
 To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective.
-Depending on the specific situation, this could require a series of filters with different size micron ratings to handle heavier levels in the water.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
-For more information on Iron and Manganese in water, see articles in Water Technology Magazine at the following link: http://h2ocare.com/publications/.
+For more information on Iron and Manganese in water, see articles in Water Technology Magazine at the following link: https://h2ocare.com/public/.
 For a full discussion on what hard water is, see the link at Hard water described.

 OTHER AFFECTS OF HARD WATER, IRON & MANGANESE